alextreib/CarND-Traffic-Sign-Classifier-Project/README.md

 [Here](test_images) are 8 German traffic signs that I found on the web.

 These images consists of synthetical images and real images, just to test both.
-But no correlation between real image and wrong classification could be found.
+But no correlation between real image and wrong classification was detected.

 #### Performance on New Images

-Detailled results of the classification can be found in the html file.
+Detailed results of the classification can be found in the html file in cell 28.
 The accuracy of the total classification of the test images from the internet was 0.625.

 #### Model Certainty - Softmax Probabilities

-The code for making predictions on my final model is located in the 52th cell of the Ipython notebook.
+The code for making predictions on my final model is located in the 27th cell of the html file.

-The results are also printed directly into the console of the ipython notebook (or html file).
+The results are also printed directly into the console of the html file.

 Most of the times, the model has a very high probability (above 98%), then the predicition is usually correct.
 When the highest probability drops below 94%, it is unlikely that the prediction is really correct.